OCA/stock-logistics-workflow/stock_route_sales_team/README.rst

 The configurations available for this module are:

- * In `Warehouse > Configuration > Routes`, you can select the routes available for the sales teams
+ * In `Warehouse > Configuration > Routes`, you can select which routes are available for the sales teams
  * In `Sales > Sales Teams`, you can optionally choose a route that will be used for a team